-SPRING TERM 2015
+SPRING TERM 2016

-STRING TERM 2015 January 1 Thursday.
-Last day for applicants to the Class of 2019 to apply for admission.
-6-16 Weekdays only.
-Registration by on- line appointment for Spring 2015 via Student Services Online (SSOL): continuing and transfer students only.
-19 Monday.
-Martin Luther King Jr. Day.
+January 1 Friday.
+Last day for applicants to the Class of 2020 to apply for admission.
+5-15 Weekdays only.
+On-line registration for Spring 2016 via Student Services Online (SSOL) appointment: continuing and transfer students only.
+18 Monday.
+Martin Luther King, Jr. Day.
 University holiday.
-20 Tuesday.
+19 Tuesday.
 Classes begin.
-20-30 Weekdays only.
+19-29 Weekdays only.
 Change-of-Program period by on-line appointment via Student Services Online (SSOL).
-23, 26 Friday and Monday.
+22, 25 Friday and Monday.
 Deferred examination dates.
-29 Thursday.
+28 Thursday.
 Last day to join a class off the Wait List via Student Services Online (SSOL).
 The Wait List tool will close at 9:30 p.m.
-30 Friday.
+29 Friday.
 End of Change-of-Program period.
 Last day to add courses.
-Last day to uncover grade for Fall 2014 course taken Pass/D/Fail.
+Last day to uncover grade for Fall 2015 course taken Pass/D/Fail.
 Last day to drop a Core Curriculum course.
 Must be registered for a minimum of 12 points.
-30 Friday.
-Last day for new Spring 2015 students to confirm, upgrade, or request a waiver from the Columbia Student Health Insurance Plan.
-February 2-24 Weekdays only.
-Extended Add/Drop period via Student Services Online (SSOL).
-11 Wednesday.
+February 15 Monday.
+Last day for new Spring 2016 students to confirm, upgrade, or request a waiver from the Columbia Student Health Insurance Plan.
+1-23 Weekdays only.
+Post Change-of-Program Add/Drop period by on-line appointment via Student Services Online (SSOL).
+10 Wednesday.
 Award of February degrees.

-24 Tuesday.
+23 Tuesday.
 Last day for students to drop individual courses.

-March 9 Monday.
+March 7 Monday.
 Midterm date.

+8-11 Tuesday-Friday.
+Major Declaration.

-16-20 Monday-Friday.
+14-18 Monday-Friday.
 Spring recess.

-26 Thursday.
-Last day for students to register for R credit, to change a regular course to a Pass/D/Fail course or a Pass/D/Fail course to a regular course and/or to withdraw from an individual course and receive a notation of "W" on the transcript in place of a letter grade.
-April 13-17 Monday-Friday.
-Registration by on- line appointment for Fall 2015 via Student Services Online (SSOL): continuing students only.
+24 Thursday.
+Last day for students to register for R credit, to change a regular course to a Pass/D/Fail course or a Pass/D/Fail course to a regular course, and/or to withdraw from an individual course and receive a notation of "W" on the transcript in place of a letter grade.

+April 18-22 Monday-Friday.
+On-line registration for Fall 2016 via Student Services Online (SSOL) appointment: continuing students only.

-May 4 Monday.
+May 2 Monday.
 Last day of classes.
-Deadline for continuing students to apply for financial aid for 2015-2016.

-5-7 Tuesday-Thursday.
+3-5 Tuesday-Thursday.
 Study days.

+5 Thursday.
+Deadline for continuing students to apply for financial aid for 2016-2017.

-8-15 Friday-Friday.
+6-13 Friday-Friday.
 Final examinations.

-15 Friday.
+13 Friday.
 Spring term ends.